| Monitoring and the

 are not exempt from the law, New Jersey merely prohibits what should be

 prohibited – using a radio scanner to help you break the law.
+In addition to these two scanner laws, New

 Jersey also prohibits students from possessing pagers on elementary and